43 Geography Trivia Questions [With Answers]

 Answer: Lesotho.

-Why it stumps people: Enclaves are a concept everyone has heard of and almost nobody can name.
+Why it trips people: Enclaves are a concept everyone has heard of and almost nobody can name on demand.
 Lesotho is a mountainous kingdom of about 2 million people sitting entirely within South Africa’s borders.
-In Europe, San Marino and Vatican City are both surrounded by Italy, but neither is in Africa.
+San Marino and Vatican City do the same trick inside Italy, but neither one is in Africa.

 28. What is the only country that directly borders both the Atlantic and Indian Ocean basins?
 (Medium)